thethyka/Odyssey-ROV-Interface/docs/toolkit.md

 #### C. Main Content: System Views
 - **`ScenarioSelector`**
-  - Initial view shown when mission_state = `standby`.
+  - Initial view shown when `mission_state.status` = `standby`.
   - Allows the operator to send a `START_SIMULATION` command with a scenario choice (`nominal`, `pressure_anomaly`, `power_fault`).
   - **Scenario Lifecycle**:
     - Once a scenario begins, the selector disappears.
     - At the end of a scenario (`mission_success` or any failure state), the frontend should prompt the user with a **"Return to Scenario Selector"** action that resets the UI to standby.
     - Backend currently resets automatically when `START_SIMULATION` is called again.
 - **`ViewSwitcher`**
   - Tabs for toggling between two detail views once a scenario is running.